-BARC is a friendly organization of teachers, scholars, and other interested parties who meet regularly to discuss Romantic Literature and its legacies.
-BARC is organized by a team of local Romanticists:
+BARC was a friendly organization of teachers, scholars, and other interested parties who meet regularly to discuss Romantic Literature and its legacies.
+BARC was organized by a team of local Romanticists:

 Charles Rzepka, Boston University